briadelour/HoneywellSecuritySensors/README.md

-# Integrating Legacy 433.92MHz Honeywell Security Hardware with Home Assistant
+# Integrating Legacy 345MHz Honeywell Security Hardware with Home Assistant

 ## Overview

-This guide documents how to repurpose old Honeywell security sensors (433.92MHz) with Home Assistant after a control panel failure, using a software-defined radio (SDR) USB dongle to receive sensor signals directly.
+This guide documents how to repurpose old Honeywell security sensors (344.975MHz) with Home Assistant after a control panel failure, using a software-defined radio (SDR) USB dongle to receive sensor signals directly.
+While the software and Software Defined Radio typically uses 433Mhz, you can set the radio to only listen on 345Mhz, or you can frequency hop for a defined number of seconds on different frequencies.

 ## Background